Emily Rose Epstein

 Emily Rose Epstein is an American drummer.
 She is best known for her collaborations with the garage rock musicians Ty Segall and Mikal Cronin.
 She was a former member of Segall's live band, and a former member of Cronin's.
 She met Segall at the University of San Francisco.

-Before becoming a drummer - she was influenced to be a writer like her grandfather - Emily went to college to become a journalist.
-Her grandfather influenced her with art journalism and with poetry as well.
-Emily started playing the drums at a young age.
-When she was 13, she played drums for a UCLA band.
-While she was on tour with Segall, she would continue college and continued in journalism and editing.
+Epstein started playing the drums as a child.
+When she was 13, she played drums for a University of California, Los Angeles band.
+She studied journalism at university.

-Emily Rose took a break from touring in 2015 to take her country band more seriously.
-In 2017 she reformed the band as the Blue Rose Rounders, now called Emily Rose & the Rounders.
+In 2017, she reformed her country music band as the Blue Rose Rounders, now called Emily Rose & the Rounders.

-She continues to tour with Emily Rose & the Rounders and has been a part of the touring and recording incarnation of Pink Mountaintops.